Diego Sarrió Cucarella

 Diego Ramón Sarrió Cucarella (born 20 July 1971) is a Spanish Roman Catholic prelate serving as bishop of Laghouat, Algeria since 19 March 2025.
 He holds a PhD in Islamic Studies from Georgetown University, and previously served as the director and president of the Pontifical Institute for Arabic and Islamic Studies.
-He is a member of the White Fathers and previously served their mission in the Diocese of Laghouat after his ordination to the priesthood on 2 June 2001.
+He is a member of the Missionaries of Africa, commonly known as the White Fathers, and previously served their mission in the Diocese of Laghouat after his ordination to the priesthood on 2 June 2001.
 He is an expert in the intellectual history of Christian-Muslim relations and has lived in Algeria, Egypt, Sudan, and Tunisia.
 Immediately prior to his appointment as bishop, he was serving in a parish in Muscat, Oman.